sg-s/xolotl/docs/how-to/voltage-clamp.md

 xolotl allows you to voltage clamp compartments with the following limitations:

-1. Only one compartment can be voltage clamped at a time in any given model.
-2. You cannot simultaneously inject current and voltage clamp
+1. You cannot simultaneously inject current and voltage clamp
-3. Voltage clamping a single compartment in a multi-compartment model is not recommended, since xolotl does not use implicit solvers when voltage clamped.
+2. Voltage clamping a single compartment in a multi-compartment model is not recommended, since xolotl does not use implicit solvers when voltage clamped.

 ## Voltage clamping a single compartment to a fixed value